Skip Navigation

 Total Estimated Cost$30,000$40,000

 Estimated costs for the full academic year, including tuition, fees, program fees, and other university academic costs are listed below.
-This estimate covers university costs for a student’s full program completion of the Certificate in Energy and Certificate in Energy Technology, Law and Policy, and the same costs apply whether completed Face-to-Face in College Station, Texas or Online via distance learning.
+This estimate covers university costs for a student’s full program completion of the Certificate in Energy, and the same costs apply whether completed Face-to-Face in College Station, Texas or Online via distance learning.

 Total Estimated Cost$15,000$20,000